danfuzz/samizdat/doc/language-guide/03-functions.md

-Within a `class` definition, instance methods are defined using a syntax identical to the regular function statement syntax (as described above), and class methods are the same except prefixed with `class`.
+Within a `class` definition, instance methods are defined using a syntax identical to the regular function statement syntax (as described above), except with `.` instead of `fn`.
+Class methods are defined the same way as instance methods, except prefixed with `class.` instead of just `.`.
 In both cases, the variable `this` is bound in the body of the method to the instance or class that the method was called on.

 The `access...` and `new...` lines are used to define the (effectively private) methods used to access instance state and construct an instance